 - Utilize Intercollegiate Athletics as a means to reach and draw together the University community and the alumni, to provide a source of institutional pride and through athletic competitiveness and academic integrity.

-- Ensure in all areas of intercollegiate athletics, that Philadelphia University demands and functions with integrity, social responsibility, ethical standards, and strict adherence to the spirit and letter of all University, CACC, and NCAA rules.
+- Ensure in all areas of intercollegiate athletics, that Thomas Jefferson University demands and functions with integrity, social responsibility, ethical standards, and strict adherence to the spirit and letter of all University, CACC, and NCAA rules.

 Desired Goals and Learning Outcomes through Athletics: